Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Mathematical Methods.md

 ### math.random(?min:Int = 0, ?max:Int = 1):Float
 Randomizes a number between the minimum to maximum numbers.
 It utilizes a Pseudo-Random Number Generator (PRNG), an mathematical algorithm that takes use of formulas.
 To produce a sequences of random numbers; utilizing a seed to initializing the PRNG.

-Since it's not truly "random", due to computer limiations.
+Since it's not truly "random", due to computer limitations.
 It will always return the exact same number sequences, even if you try restarting it will still generate the exact same number sequences.
-That's becuase it uses the same seed that the PRNG utilizes within that script.
+That's because it uses the same seed that the PRNG utilizes within that script.

 > [!TIP]
 > _If you want to generate an "actually" random number, you can either both use.
 The `getRandomInt()` function for integer numbers and `getRandomFloat()` function for floating-point numbers.
 Or use the `math.randomseed()` method to change its current seed to generate different random number sequences._